Beakuency: Meet Bird People in the Hudson Valley!

 MF: And if they know there's this much wealth — if you don't know there's wealth, you have no way of protecting it either.

 MS: That's right.
-I remember one of the first times I traveled to Florida, my friend down there had a dental hygienist who was a birder and she lived right in the middle of a subdivision in the middle of really, really busy concrete jungle of Florida, you know, built up.
+I remember one of the first times I traveled to Florida, my friend down there had a dental hygienist who was a birder.
+And she lived right in the middle of a subdivision, in the middle of the really, really busy concrete jungle of Florida.
 But she had completely turned her very, very small backyard over to birds.
-And she knew that at 4 o'clock the painted buntings would come flying into her yard and would be on her bird feeders.
-So, you know, quarter to four, we sit down on chairs in her backyard and sure enough, in come the painted buntings.
-She had a species list in her backyard of something like sort of 78 birds.
+And she knew that at 4 o’clock, the Painted Buntings would come flying into her yard and be on her bird feeders.
+So, you know, quarter to four, we sit down on chairs in her backyard, and, sure enough, in come the Painted Buntings.
+She had a species list in her backyard of something like 78 birds.
 78 species in a little area in the middle of a completely built up area.
-But it was clearly she created this haven for birds flying through.
-There's all sorts of things you can do to actually create and really help with the conservation.
+It was clear she created this haven for birds flying through.
+There’s all sorts of things you can do to actually create and really help with the conservation.

 MF: That's really great.